CharlesCpp/Hanged-Man/README.md

 # Compile
-A simple find a world game (idk how to call that in english)
+This is a hanged man codded in C++

-To compile just run : g++ pendu.cpp pendu_f.cpp
+To compile just make sure you download all files then run : g++ thehangedman.cpp thehangedman_f.cpp